appcircleio/appcircle-docusaurus/docs/account/4-adding-an-app-store-connect-api-key.md

 ---
-title: "Adding an App Store Connect API Key"
+title: 'Adding an App Store Connect API Key'
-metaTitle: "Adding an App Store Connect API Key"
+metaTitle: 'Adding an App Store Connect API Key'
-metaDescription: "Adding an App Store Connect API Key"
+metaDescription: 'Adding an App Store Connect API Key'
 ---

 # Adding an App Store Connect API Key

 You can add, delete and manage iOS Certificates and Provisioning Profiles manually using Appcircle.
 There is also an easier way.
 By linking your Apple Developer account to Appcircle, you can see a list of certificates and provisioning profiles and pick the ones you want to use for building and distributing.